reTHINK-project/dev-service-framework/docs/specs/service-framework/syncher.md

 **addChild**

-`addChild(resource: string, initialData: JSON): Promise<DataObjectChild>`
+`addChild(children: string, initialData: JSON): Promise<DataObjectChild>`

-Create and add a children to the subscription group.
+Create and add a DataObjectChild to a children collection.

-* resource: resource name (child channel name), one of the items in the schema.properties.scheme of the parent object.
+* children: children name where the child is added.
 * initialData: Initial data of the child
 * return: Promise to a new DataObjectChild.